Accenture/mercury/guides/CHAPTER-3.md

 2. CORS header processing
 3. HTTP header transformation

-## Turning on the REST automation engine
+## Turn on the REST automation engine

 REST automation is optional.
-To turn on REST automation, prepare the following parameters in the application.properties file (or application.yml if you like).
+To turn on REST automation, add or update the following parameters in the application.properties file (or application.yml if you like).

 ```properties